 - Go paperless by checking in and paying your baggage fee online, then save your receipt digitally.

-- Make sure you’ve packed a MESS KIT with reusable spork/utensils, cloth napkins (I pack two or more), tiffin, and mason jars (I pack one large and one small).
+- Make sure you’ve packed a MESS KIT (what's a mess kit?) with reusable spork/utensils, cloth napkins (I pack two or more), tiffin, and mason jars (I pack one large and one small).

 - Make yourself a lunch to-go.
 It will be healthier, tastier, and SO.
 MUCH.
 CHEAPER.

-- Make sure you have travel-sized portions of your toiletries and that you’ve packed items like lighters in your checked baggage.
-(I put these in my keyboard case since I have to check it anyway.)
+- Make sure you have travel-sized portions of your toiletries and that you’ve packed items like lighters in your checked baggage (I put these in my keyboard case since I have to check it anyway).
 Review the carry-on rules of your airline to be sure.
-Having to buy new stuff because security makes you throw it out not only stinks but is wasteful.

 - Tag your own luggage with reusable tags instead of taking the free airport ones.